 Uploading bin Files

-To set the chip in SAM-BA mode, hold down the dedicated button on your board (BOOTA on UCM Dev and Breakout boards) while the system powers up (or during reset).
-If there is no such button, connect SPI1_MISO to ground instead.
-Keep the pin grounded for three seconds after power up or reset and then remove the connection from SPI1_MISO to ground.
+To set the chip in SAM-BA mode, hold down the dedicated button on your board (SYS A on UCM Dev and Breakout boards) while the system powers up (or during reset).
+If there is no such button, follow the instructions from the specific product on how set the device in SAM-BA mode.
+For example, connect G400 pin SPI1_MISO to ground.
+Keep the button pressed (pin grounded) for three seconds after power up or reset, then release the pin.
 The device manager will show a COM port similar to "Bossa Program Port" or "GPS Detect".

 - Open the SAM-BA program then select the COM port for your device in the connection box and your board type below it (at91sam9x35-ek for G400), then click connect.